Operation Gisela: Gisela: German counter-attack

 A Ju 88G-6 night fighter with FuG 240 Berlin Cavity magnetron radar.
 The Ju 88G was the backbone of the German night fighter force.

 Wolfgang Martini's Luftnachrichtentruppe (Air Signal Corps) had already busied themselves with searching the air waves for signs of a British raid.
 Before the first RAF bombers had taken off, they had already determined that a raid of at least 500 aircraft would take place that night.
 The Luftwaffe defences were alerted.
 Shortly afterwards the code word Gisela was issued to fighter units.
 Some German units did not treat the message with the urgency required.
-It is likely, after several months, unit officers did not remember the significance of the name and it took time for the crews to recall that it signified the offensive air patrol they were briefed about in late 1944.
-Crews were given a re-fresher briefing to compensate for the three-month time-gap.
-They were informed there was a wind blowing northerly at 50 km/h.
-A strong front was moving across the North Sea which meant the bombers would fly above it on the return leg.
-The fighters would have to fly under it, in heavy rain to keep below British radar defences.
+It was likely, after several months, that unit officers and aircrews had forgotten that the name identified the offensive air patrol they had been briefed about in late 1944; crews were given a refresher briefing.
+They were informed there was a 50 km/h north wind.
+A strong front was moving across the North Sea, so the bombers would fly above it on the return leg, but the fighters would have to fly under it in heavy rain, to keep below British radar defences.

-The first Ju 88s took off at 23:00 and began heading toward the Dutch coast where they dived to sea level and stayed at approximately 50 metres while they flew out to sea.
+The first Ju 88s took off at 23:00 and began heading toward the Dutch coast, where they dived to sea level and stayed at approximately 50 metres while they flew out to sea.
 Crews were forbidden to engage enemy aircraft over the North Sea in order to preserve surprise until the last possible moment.
 The rain and squall assisted crews in judging the location and distance of the water.
 However, with crews prone to human error, it was decided to use the very accurate FuG 101 radar altimeter and the Ju 88s blind-flying instruments.
 The strain on the crews was enormous, as a careful vigil was kept on them until the British coast was reached and the pilot began his ascent to the height of the returning bomber stream.
 As they did so, the Ju 88s released Düppel to obscure the radar of Mosquito fighters.
 The pilots were then free to begin their attacks.